Lekh Raj Batra: Career

 Batra served as a lecturer for one year at the Deshbandhu College in Delhi before moving to the US.
 He also served in the Indian army.
 After completing his doctorate at Cornell University, he started teaching botany at Swarthmore College near Philadelphia where he met Suzanne W. Tubby, his future wife.
-He briefly worked for the Indian government in 1960s.
+He briefly worked for the Indian government in the 1960s.
 He returned to the United States and joined the University of Kansas as a research associate while his wife was working on her doctorate in entomology there.
 Batra later became an assistant and associate professor, working on the symbiotic relationship of ambrosia fungi and beetles.
 In 1963, he became a US citizen.
 After his wife graduated in 1967, they moved to Beltsville, Maryland where he joined federal government's Beltsville Agricultural Research Center and became a senior scientist and research leader.
 In 1986, he served as science advisor to the director of Beltsville.
 He retired in 1994.
 After his retirement, he served as coordinator of the International Encyclopedia of Life Support Systems, a UNESCO project aimed at providing information regarding food and agriculture for developing countries.

 Personal life

-Batra married Suzanne W. Tubby in a Hindu wedding ceremony on 12 June 1960 in Delhi, India, and they had two children, daughter Mira and son Persa.
+Batra married one of his students, the entomologist Suzanne W. Tubby, in a Hindu wedding ceremony on 12 June 1960 in Delhi, India, and they had two children, daughter Mira and son Persa.

 He was a man of diverse interests, famous for his excellent sense of humor.
 Once, he dressed up in a plaid shirt, jeans and a straw hat and entered the Greenbelt Labor Day parade, with 13 piglets and a sow that he had borrowed from the research station.
 He was also actively involved in the community activities and affairs in Beltsville, taking part in the opposition to sale of the research station's land to developers.

 Batra was a noted linguist, fluent in six Indian languages, as well as a master in English, Hindi, Urdu, French and German.
 He additionally knew some Arabic and Russian, and was reported to have translated Khruschev's famous 1956 speech, "On the Cult of Personality and Its Consequences", from Russian to both English and Arabic for others as he listened to the speech on television.
 According to his former Beltsville colleague, Marie Tousignant, he also combined his interests in linguistics and mycology and "... once translated all of the Latin scientific terms into Japanese".

-Batra died following a cerebral hemorrhage in Washington D.C. on 20 May 1999.
+Batra died following a cerebral hemorrhage in Washington, D.C., on 20 May 1999.
 His funeral followed a traditional Indian reception where, in reference to his field of study, mourners were served with truffles, morels, oyster and shiitake mushrooms.
 He featured among the 10 people selected by the Washington Post for their annual in memoriam article, "Passings 1999".